Double Entry Book-Keeping

 Example 4: |

-Your job (as an accountant or a book-keeper) is to correctly record these transactions in the financial ledgers of the organisation.
-You have to record one debit affect and one credit affect.
+Your job (as an accountant or a bookkeeper) is to correctly record these transactions in the financial ledgers of the organisation.
+You have to record one debit affect and one credit affect for each transaction.
+Of course, these days modern account software does the job for you but understanding the principle is important in understanding how accounting software works.

-Now let's introduce to you a diagram (figurte 1) that you must indelibly print into your brain!
-Your ability to remember this diagram might be the key to your success in book-keeping.
+Now let's introduce to you a diagram (figure 1) that you must indelibly print into your brain!
+Your ability to remember this diagram might be the key to understanding the double entry bookkeeping principle and your success in book-keeping.

 In Figure 1, at the top, are the two abbreviations "Dr" and "Cr" which stand for "Debit" and "Credit" respectively.

-You should note that Assets and Expenses appear on the Debit side while Liabilities and Income appear on the Credit side.
-The purpose of the diagram is to tell you when you should be debiting and when you should be crediting.Here goes!
+You should also note that Assets and Expenses appear on the Debit side while Liabilities and Income appear on the Credit side.

-However, if the effect of the transaction is to decrease the asset or the liability, then the mirror image of Figure 1 will appear.
+However, if the effect of the transaction is to decrease the an account, then the mirror image of Figure 2 will appear as in Figure 3.

 |